How Do You Read a Chart

 How to Use Candlestick Charts

-The candlestick charts uses candlestick that have different colors to represent different price moves, blue candle-sticks show prices closed higher than they opened, red candles show prices closed lower than they opened.
+The candlestick charts uses candlestick that have different colours to represent different price moves, blue candle-sticks show prices closed higher than they opened, red candles show prices closed lower than they opened.
 This color representation is then used by traders to determine when price has moved upward or downward.

 The candle-sticks also show OHCL: